 Roofing Insurance Claim Fraud and Scams Issues

-If you have lived within the Houston southeast metro Texas area for any length of time, you have surely encountered at least a hail storm or two.
+If you have lived within the Houston southeast metro Texas area for any length of time, you have surely encountered a few hail storms.
 This post provides some useful information to help you steer clear of the door-knocking, storm chasers so prevalent during these times it is important for homeowners to be aware of roofing scams and insurance fraud issues that can come back to haunt you later.

 If your home is ever hit with a hailstorm, you will notice that within hours of the storm, roofing contractors and “storm chasers” will show up in your neighborhood knocking on your door claiming that your roof has hail damage and offering to help.
 You will also find them also claiming that your roof can be replaced for free with a roofing insurance claim.